X-C3LL/x-c3ll.github.io/_posts/2018-12-09-find-bypass-disable_functions.md

 ---

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 In the past days a vulnerability was discovered in __imap_open__ function ([CVE-2018-19518](https://www.cvedetails.com/cve/cve-2018-19518)).
-The main issue with this issue is that a local user can abuse this vulnerability to bypass some restrictions in hardened servers, and execute OS commands, because this function usually is allowed.
+The main problem with this issue is that a local user can abuse this vulnerability to bypass some restrictions in hardened servers, and execute OS commands, because this function usually is allowed.
 This kind of bypass is similar to the one based in ShellShock: someone can inject OS commands inside functions not banned by disable_functions.
 I wanted to find a way to discover similar bypasses in an automated way.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;